Sea Spring Seeds is a vegetable seed company

 Why grow an ordinary vegetable when you can grow an exceptional one?

 * * * * *

 Sea Spring Seeds is run along side our other enterprise, Sea Spring Plants, selling chilli plug plants in the spring (orders accepted from October to May) and mature, fruiting chilli plants from June to September.

 A bit of history

 After working in agriculture and horticulture for several decades in the UK and abroad, we came to Dorset to start our own business in 1989.
 At first we grew vegetables and herbs for local shops and restaurants.
-But we became increasingly interested in chillies, until in 1994 when we took the plunge and formally established Peppers by Post, a mail-order business (this was before the internet so it was all with cheques and snail-mail posted orders).
+But we became increasingly interested in chillies, and then in 1994 we took the plunge and formally established Peppers by Post, a mail-order chilli business (this was before the internet so it was all with cheques and snail-mail posted orders).
 We produced fresh chillies, growing types that were virtually impossible to buy fresh in Britain, and sold them to retail customers and Mexican restaurants throughout the country.
 By specialising in chillies in the early 1990s we became, as far as we know, Britain’s first commercial chilli farm.

 We then began hunting for new chillies in immigrant shops and allotments, which is where we found naga morich, a Bangladeshi landrace variety.
-It was through developing a line selected from the naga morich that we developed the Dorset Naga, at the time the hottest chilli in the world and adapted to growing in the UK.
+It was through developing a line selected from the naga morich that we developed the Dorset Naga, at the time considered the hottest chilli in the world and adapted to growing in the UK.

 Sea Spring Seeds is a work in progress, and we are continuously working to expand our range of varieties on offer.
 The process is slow and steady, and every year we conduct more trials, looking at a wide range of vegetables including some on tomatoes, peppers and leafy salads.
 But we will always remain loyal to chillies, and each year continue working on our breeding programme to produce more exciting and unique varieties to follow.